codeceptjs/CodeceptJS/docs/email.md

 A last created mailbox will be activated.
 It means that it will be used by default to check for emails.

-After an action that triggers sending an email is performed on a website you should wait for this email to be received.
+After an action that triggers sending an email is performed on a website, you should wait for this email to be received.
 A timeout for waiting an email can be set globally for a helper or for a one call.

 Use `waitForLatestEmail` function to return the first email from a mailbox: